-2.10.3 Future Trail Development (was 3.6.3)
+2.10.3 Future Trail Development

-Alberta Transportation retains control over Highway 55.
+Alberta Transportation retains control over Highway 28 outside of Cold Lake city limits and Highway 55.
 As Alberta Transportation standards do not allow for the accommodation of trail development within the highway right-of-way, new trail alignments and rights-of-way shall be secured within the adjacent subdivisions.

-2.10.4 Access Management Guidelines (was 3.6.4)
+2.10.4 Access Management Guidelines

 Development proposals along highways shall follow Alberta Transportation requirements respecting proposed access points.
-New development shall provide internal circulation roadways to connect to existing and proposed highways access points, and shall provide protection of the rights-of-way for long-term roadway expansion.
+New development shall provide internal circulation roadways to connect to existing and proposed highways access points and shall provide protection of the rights-of-way for longterm roadway expansion.
 Any new highway access points or modifications to existing highway access points will require the approval of Alberta Transportation, and may require a Traffic Impact Assessment to supplement the development application

-2.10.5 Role of Alberta Transportation (was 3.6.5)
+2.10.5 Role of Alberta Transportation

-The IDP recognizes that Alberta Transportation controls the highway system with the exception of Highway 28 within the City limits and that existing Alberta Transportation policies and agreements with the M.D. and the City will continue in force.
+The IDP recognizes that Alberta Transportation controls the highway system except for Highway 28 within the City limits and that existing Alberta Transportation policies and agreements with the M.D. and the City will continue in force.